i9wa4/ddc-source-slash-commands/README.md

 # ddc-source-slash-commands

-Slash command (custom prompt) completion source for ddc.vim
+Slash command completion for ddc.vim.

-## Overview
+Type `/` at line start or after space to complete Claude Code slash commands.

-This plugin provides completion for Claude Code slash commands (also known as "custom prompts" in Codex CLI) in ddc.vim.
+## Features

-When you type `/` in your buffer, it will suggest available slash commands from your commands directory.
+- Completion triggers when `/` is at line start or after a space

-## Requirements
+- Prevents unwanted completion in file paths

-- Vim/Neovim with denops.vim
+- Supports hyphenated command names
-- ddc.vim
+- Works with both prefix and fuzzy matching

 ## Installation